Neural Search 101: A Complete Guide and Step-by-Step Tutorial

 )

-Now we have vectors, uploaded to the vector search engine.
-On the next step we will learn how to actually search for closest vectors.
+Now we have vectors uploaded to the vector search engine.
+In the next step, we will learn how to actually search for the closest vectors.

-The full code for this step could be found here.
+The full code for this step can be found here.

 Now that all the preparations are complete, let’s start building a neural search class.